 New Forest

 § This page gives an overview of the New Forest local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ The New Forest district encompasses much of the New Forest National Park, a landscape of ancient woodland, heath, and pasture where ponies, cattle, and deer roam freely.
 Towns such as Lyndhurst, Brockenhurst, and Lymington provide charm, with Lymington noted for its marina and sailing heritage.
 The coastline along the Solent offers saltmarshes, beaches, and views towards the Isle of Wight.
 Villages with thatched cottages and historic churches dot the countryside, giving the area a unique rural and coastal blend.

-The administrative boundary of New Forest can be viewed on OpenStreetMap: District Boundary of New Forest.
+The administrative boundary of New Forest can also be viewed on OpenStreetMap: District Boundary of New Forest.

 Key Facts about New Forest